 The school safety plan requirements are detailed.
 For example, a safety plan must include an assessment, identification of appropriate strategies and programs that will provide or maintain a high level of school safety, including procedures to notify teachers of dangerous pupils and procedures for the safe ingress and egress of pupils, parents, and school employees to and from the school.
 Moreover, school safety plans must be developed in cooperation with local law enforcement agencies and updated each year.
 Additionally, the school district or county office of education may elect not to disclose those portions of the comprehensive school safety plan that include tactical responses to criminal incidents.

-In light of the comprehensive nature of school safety plans and the existing structure for their development, staff recommends that the bill be amended to delete Section 1 of the bill and instead do each of the following:
+In light of the comprehensive nature of school safety plans and the existing structure for their development, staff recommends that the bill be amended to delete Section 1 of the bill and instead add the requirements of the bill to the requirements of the comprehensive school safety plan, as specified in Section 32282 of the Education Code, but only at least once per school year.